hsutter/gcpp/README.md

 I don't think so.

-I used exactly those names initially (just look at old checkins), but switched to "deferred" for two major reasons, for large values of two:
+I used those names initially, but switched to "deferred" for two major reasons, and one minor reason:

 1. "Deferred" emphasizes what I think is the most important property, namely that we're talking about real objects with real destructors, just the destructors are deferred; that's even more important than the tracing collection part.